Tan-jianbin/Tan-jianbin.github.io/_teaching/2019-fall-teaching.md

 ---

-Study the theories of asymptotic statistics, empirical process, high-dimensional statistics, and nonparametric statistics.
+Study the mathematical basis of functional data analysis, including the fundamental knowledge of functional analysis and probability in function spaces.

 Reference
 ======